-In the heart of nearby Yorkville, Sassafraz provides a light-filled, botanical haven for fresh Canadian cuisine with a French influence.
+In the heart of nearby Yorkville, the freshly redesigned Sassafraz provides a light-filled, botanical haven for fresh Canadian cuisine with a French influence.
 Dishes here are as beautiful as they are delicious: Caesar salad comes in leafy segments with flavour-packed anchovies and cured egg shavings; leek and mushroom agnolotti glistens in a brown butter sauce; and the lemon crème caramel is a sunny finale with juicy grapefruit and orange segments.
 If you manage to draw your eyes away from the beautifully plated dishes, keep a look out for celebrities amongst your fellow diners—George Clooney, Nicole Kidman, Emma Stone, and Idris Elba are among the many stars who have imbibed here.

 Navigating the area’s high-end boutiques and designer flagships makes for a leisurely post-meal stretch (though a more focused shopping spree can be arranged with the help of the savvy style consultants at Your Shop Girl).
 Stop by the Yorkville Village shopping centre to see TNT Concept’s curated collection of cutting-edge styles, or browse for a pair of red-bottoms at the fairytale-esque Christian Louboutin flagship before making the 15-minute stroll back to the Kimpton Saint George.
 The Gardiner Museum, Royal Ontario Museum, and Bata Shoe Museum are all along the way should a dose of culture be in order.